About the Awards

 WELCOME to the Baker Artist Awards.

-Each year, two b-grant winners will be awarded an additional prize.
-An award of $500 will be given annually to a b-grant winner in honor of Semmes G. Walsh whose over forty years of service to the Baker Fund was characterized by integrity, common sense and a commitment to artistic excellence.
-His daughter, composer and singer Marion Walsh, has recently recorded a tribute to her father, Song for My Father.
-Her website is www.marionwalsh.com.
+One b-grant honors Semmes G. Walsh, whose more than forty years of service to Baltimore and the Baker Fund was characterized by integrity, common sense and a commitment to artistic excellence.
+Walsh's daughter, composer and singer Marion Walsh, recorded the tribute, "Song for My Father" which can be heard on her website at www.marionwalsh.com

 Winners of the Mary Sawyers Baker and b-grant prizes will be required to provide additional proof of age and residency beyond information requested through the online self-nomination process.